-Autistic children have been found to possess lower levels of digestive enzymes and antioxidants and as a result, may be more susceptible to food chemicals such as gluten and casein.
+According to some studies, autistic children tend to possess lower levels of digestive enzymes and antioxidants.
+As a result of this, they may be more susceptible to food ingredients such as gluten and casein.
 Gluten is a protein found primarily in wheat, barley, and rye while casein is a protein found in dairy products.

 GET RESOURCES FOR SPECIAL NEEDS

-Understand that a GFCF diet is not any type of cure for Autism, but may lessen the symptoms of Autism.
-You must also follow the diet for several months, not simply a few weeks to produce the best results as it takes a long time to remove the gluten that is stored in the body.
-Some do experience measurable improvement in the early stages.
-The impact of gluten on autism varies across the spectrum, but it’s best to avoid it to stay on the safe side.
+It is important that you understand that a GFCF diet is not any type of cure for Autism.
+However, you may find it lessens the symptoms of Autism.
+You must also follow the diet for several months.
+Following it for only a few weeks will fail to produce the best results.
+It takes the human body a long time to remove all traces of gluten.
+Some children do experience measurable improvement in the early stages.
+The impact of gluten on autism varies across the spectrum.
+However, you should do your best to avoid it to stay on the safe side.

-If you decide to follow this approach in an attempt to lessen your child’s symptoms, many others have found the best way to start is by removing one food at a time.
-This may also help you identify particular foods that are causing the most problems.
-It is also suggested that you eliminate milk first, and begin eliminating gluten 2-4 weeks after complete elimination of dairy products.
-This entire process can take up to 6 months to complete and for the stored offending proteins to be removed completely from the body.
+If you decide to follow this approach in an attempt to lessen your child’s symptoms, many have found the best way to start is by removing one food at a time.
+This may also help you identify specific foods that are causing the most problems.
+Many also suggest that you eliminate milk first, then begin eliminating gluten 2-4 weeks after you have eliminated all dairy products.
+This entire process can take up to 6 months to complete and remove the stored offending proteins completely.

 The impact of gluten on autism may seem overwhelming at first, especially when you try to eliminate it from your diet.
 That’s why we have a team of nutrition professionals who can guide you through this process.
 Contact us today to set up a consultation.